GOH8910/baby_health_monitoring_app/README.md

 We collaborated as a team of five, with responsibilities split across frontend, backend, Bluetooth integration, and report writing.
 My contributions included [briefly mention what you worked on – e.g., live plotting, UI, Rust integration, etc.].

-The final technical report, which details our design decisions, architecture, and testing strategies, is also included in this repository under `/report/final_report.pdf`.
+The final report, which details our design decisions, architecture, and testing strategies, is also included in this repository under `/Documents/final_report.pdf`.

 ## Device information